ojarsbuddy/bbo/bbo directing messages.md

 No revokes, no leads out of turn, no bids out of turn, no insufficient bids!
 No spilled drinks, no soft pillows, no moving to the next table!

-Welcome to this meet of the Everglades Virtual Bridge Club

 Slow tables, note that play ceases when a round ends.